 An update from manager Fran Radano

-Recorded on Wednesday 19th August 2020.
+Recorded on 20th November 2020.

 Podcasts from Aberdeen Standard Investment Trusts - invest in good company.

 Interviewer: Hello and welcome to the latest in the Aberdeen Standard Investment Trusts podcast series.
 With me today is Fran Radano, Manager of The North American Income Trust.
 Today we'll be talking about the election and whether it's made a difference to stock markets.
 Welcome, Fran.

 Fran: Thank you.

 Interviewer: Now, the election has obviously garnered a few headlines.
 And after some to-ing and fro-ing, we appear to have a winner.
 How have markets reacted to Joe Biden's victory and how has that affected the portfolio?